-- Applesauce (unsweetened), fruit cups, and canned fruit - Dried fruit Try raisins, apricots, apples, cranberries, and fruit leathers with little or no added sugars. - Frozen fruit - Fruit salad Get kids to help make a fruit salad. - Popsicles Look for popsicles made from 100% fruit iuice with no added caloric sweeteners.
+- Applesauce (unsweetened), fruit cups, and canned fruit - Dried fuit Try raisins, apricots, apples, cranberries, and fruit leathers with little or no added sugars. - Frozen fruit - Fruit salad Get kids to help make a fruit salad. - Popsicles Look for popsicles made from 100% fruit juice with no added caloric sweetners.

-For more tips, go to www.cspinet.org/nutritionpolicy
+For more tips, go to Science IN THE Public Interest Www.cspinet.org/nutritionpolicy